fletchjp/MERG-Arduino-Software/TestKeyPad/README.md

 This is now adapted to report the state of the key.

+## matrixKeyboardEncoderMEGA34

+Example of matrix keyboard support for MEGA with a 3 by 4 Keypad built into IoAbstraction with encoder

+This is now adapted to report the state of the key.

 ## matrixKeyboardMEGA44

 Example of matrix keyboard support for MEGA with a 4 by 4 Keypad built into IoAbstraction